-If you identify connectivity problems within a particular network , focus your troubleshooting efforts there.
-For example, if you can connect to your business’s Protect deployment from home, but not while at a friend's house, focus on troubleshooting the latter network.
+If you identify connectivity problems within a particular network, focus your troubleshooting efforts there.
+For example, if you can connect to your business’ Protect deployment from home, but not at a different office, focus on troubleshooting the latter network.

 In both cases:

-- Verify that the UniFi OS Console hosting Protect and all client device(s) have a stable internet connection, including a valid gateway IP and DNS servers.
-Some DNS providers are known to cause problems, such as 126.96.36.199.
-Try changing it to Google's 188.8.131.52.
+- Verify that the UniFi Console which has Protect installed, and is managing all client devices, has a stable internet connection, including a valid gateway IP and DNS servers.
+Some DNS providers are known to cause problems, such as 184.108.40.206.
+Try changing it to Google's 220.127.116.11.

 - Verify that selected DNS servers properly resolve the following domains:

-- Review your firewall configuration to ensure it meets the requirements listed in the Check if a WebRTC connection can be established section.
-If you’ve configured custom firewall rules, try disabling them temporarily to test.
+- Review your firewall configuration to ensure it meets the requirements listed in the WebRTC section.
+If you’ve configured custom firewall rules, try disabling them temporarily to test your connection.

 - Remove any port forwards for UniFi Protect that may have been configured incorrectly.

 - Disable any network-level security appliance or service rules intended to block WebRTC's internal protocols, STUN or DTLS.
 If you are using a UniFi gateway , the UniFi Intrusion Prevention System (IPS) does not require a specific configuration to prevent WebRTC connectivity blockage.